NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-and-foundry.md

 ::::

-Finally, run `npx hardhat init-foundry`.
-This task will create a `foundry.toml` file with the right configuration and it will install [`forge-std`](https://github.com/foundry-rs/forge-std).
+To complete the setup, run `npx hardhat init-foundry`.
+This task will create a `foundry.toml` file with the right configuration and install [`forge-std`](https://github.com/foundry-rs/forge-std).

-## Using Hardhat in a Foundry project
+### Adding Hardhat to a Foundry project

 If you have an existing Foundry project and you want to use Hardhat in it, follow these steps.